air-display/airplay-internal/src/pairing_process.md

    bplist00...Yqualifier..ZtxtAirPlay..................................."
    ```
    You may note that this is a request with GET method, but it has body data.
+Because it is not HTTP but RTSP protocol data.

    For this request, we can ignore data the body data and response with a binary property list data including required information.
 For example, reply this request with the following response.
    Response: